Docker environment#

 • /kafka-ui: the kafka-UI dashboard for kafka

-• /mailhog: the mailhog dashboard
+• /mail: the mailpit dashboard

 • /prometheus: the Prometheus monitoring service